ben-z-original/omnicrack30k/README.md

 ![image](https://github.com/ben-z-original/omnicrack30k/assets/85626335/7a09d4d1-8dc0-40b1-8a1c-74a6c0e7b9d9)

 ## Directory Structure
-After completing all the subsequent downloading steps you will end up with the following directory structure for OmniCrack:
+After completing all the subsequent downloading steps you will end up with the following directory structure for OmniCrack30k:

 ```
 └── omnicrack30k